astronomy-commons/lsdb/docs/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We've now planned the crossmatch lazily, but it still hasn't been actually performed.
 To load the data and run
-the workflow we'll call the ``compute()`` method, which will perform all the tasks and return the result as a
+the workflow we'll call the :func:`lsdb.catalog.Catalog.compute` method, which will perform all the tasks and return the result as a
 pandas DataFrame with all the computed values.

 .. code-block:: python